The Mars Rover Challenge involves 4 major tasks simulating features required for the next generation interplanetary rover.

 Simulating a scenario where a rover collects numerous tools for an astronaut, this tasks tests the ability of the rover to overcome terrain of increasing levels of difficulty.
 From soft sandy regions to boulder fields, this tasks is designed to test the integrity and capability of our rover.

 Rovers are required to carry out a series of skillful operations on a mock-up equipment system.
 The rover completes various operations step by step, including fuel pouring and button manipulation.
-This task requires the design of a resilient robotic arm, capable of assisting humans during difficult scenarios.
+This task requires the design of a resilient robotic arm, capable of assisting humans.

 Autonomous Travel Mission